 |26th December 1861||At Home Dined at Arthurs with Mr Edward Pope & Miss Pope & Mr Wm Pope Gurney&C|

-And the final entry for the year and the last in all the diaries,
+And the final entry for the year,

 I had intended to confine myself to the lives of people who were mentioned in the diaries but inevitably there came a desire to tidy up loose ends.